Hilton Head Island Bar Association

 CLEs are free to all members of the Hilton Head Bar Association.
 To join the Hilton Head Bar, please mail your dues check to the attention of treasurer Tyler Melnick at Finger, Melnick & Brooks, 35 Hospital Center Commons, Suite 200, Hilton Head Island, SC 29926.

-To reserve your spot in our CLES, or if you are interested in speaking to our membership, please contact Margaret S. Day, Vice President, at Law Office of Margaret S. Day, LLC, P.O.
-Box 763, Bluffton, SC 29910 or (843) 836-3714.
+To reserve your spot in our CLES, or if you are interested in speaking to our membership, please contact Margaret S. Day, Vice President, at Law Office of Margaret S. Day, LLC, 23 Plantation Park Drive, Suite 503, Bluffton, SC 29910 or (843) 836-3714.

 The Hilton Head Island Bar Association will be applying for 8 hours of general CLE credit for the Super CLE and one hour of ethics and one hour of SA/MH credit.